rosette

 adv for shopnotes in pwIn 1905, Popular Mechanics began its annual, Shop Notes, and continued its publication until the 1930s.
 That Lee Valley, the Canadian-based woodwork and garden tool distributor, saw fit to reprint and sell these volumes in their stores and mail order catalogs in the 21st century speaks "volumes" about Shop Notes persistent usefulness for American "mechanics" and othe craftsman such as woodworkers.
 (The advertisement in the image on the left comes from a 1906 issue of Publishers Weekly.
 Click here for a Google Books pdf version of a 1921 volume of Shopnotes.)

 In 1980, Dover Press reprinted articles from Popular Mechanics of this decade, all on Arts and Crafts projects.
-For more, check this page out: The Morris Chair as an Icon of Amateur Woodworkers .
+For more, check this page out: The Morris Chair as an Icon of Amateur Woodworkers.

-American Homes and Gardens Vol. 1, no. 1 (July 1905)-v.
-12, no. 9 (Sept.
-1915) Monthly 12 v.
+American Homes and Gardens 1, no. 1 July 1905 -12, no. 9 (September 1915) Monthly 12 v.
 New York : Munn and Co., Continues: Scientific American building monthly./ Absorbed by: House & garden.
-(These are notes from entry on AHG in worldcat database.)

 Bungalow Magazine 1909 -1918